Tackling the U.S. Opioid Crisis

 - Improve public health education to increase awareness and prevention of substance abuse and addiction

-An independent evaluator will assess the impact and outcomes of the System, and help Marshall Health and its program partners identify the most effective community-based programs to combat the opioid crisis.
-This assessment will aid in creating a potential model that can be adapted by local health care and public health systems in other states or regions to improve their own responses to this public health crisis.
+Over the next four years, an independent evaluator will assess the impact of the System and help Marshall Health and its program partners identify the most effective community-based programs to curb the opioid epidemic.
+The evaluation results will aid in creating a potential model that can be adapted by local health care and public health systems in other states or regions to improve their own responses to this public health crisis.